PracticeTesthing/Network/README.md

 The main point of Definition 2?
 The domain `d` is restricted at a finite interval NOT because some values are not defined but because the probability of some output is impossible to occur.

 Now, easy to say that `the probability of an output is impossible to occur equals to an undefined value`.
 That's why I declared it a theorem (regarding Theorem 2).
 Again.
 A THEOREM.
 I don't want to declare it equal YET as I have a feeling that there is something worth the wait.
+On Theorem 1, we neglect the chance of a probability occuring despite the whole concept of Machine Learning being all about predicting.
+It's because, for all values in the domain of a perceptron that is defined, then there is no probability since all of those values WILL OCCUR depending on the input.

 ## The Intuition Behind the Sample Dataset